awsdocs/aws-iot-docs/developerguide/multiplexing.md

 # Multiplex data streams in a secure tunnel<a name="multiplexing"></a>

-You can use multiple data streams per tunnel by using the Secure Tunneling multiplexing feature\.
+You can use multiple data streams per tunnel by using the secure tunneling multiplexing feature\.
 With multiplexing, you can troubleshoot devices using multiple connections or ports \(for example, a web browser that requires sending multiple HTTP and SSH data streams\)\.
 You can also reduce your operational load by eliminating the need to build, deploy, and start multiple local proxies or open multiple tunnels to the same device\.

 ## Example use case<a name="multiplexing-multiple-streams"></a>